Light Field Depth Estimation via Stitched Epipolar Plane Images: Stitched-EPI Representation

-The analysis in Section \ref{sec:DMSL} motivates us to concatenate a line with more pixels for accurate line slope computation.
-In this section, for a point $I_{s_0,t_0} (x_0, y_0)$ in the central view, we propose the stitched-EPI to compute its corresponding line slope $k$.
-In addition, its disparity is denoted as $d$.

-Based on LF principles, there exist corresponding pixels of $I_{s_0,t_0} (x_0, y_0)$ in other sub-aperture images, which have the same disparity value $d$, and thus, there exist more EPIs containing straight lines with the slope of $k$.
-Specifically, for a row of sub-aperture images at the same angular position of $t_j$, corresponding pixels of $I_{s_0,t_0} (x_0, y_0)$ share the same spatial coordinate at $y$ axis, i.e., $y_0 + j/k$, where $j = t_j-t_0$, as shown in Figure \ref{fig:stitched_epi} (a).
+Based on our theoretical analysis in the \textit{Supplementary Material}, which is established upon a discretization model for straight lines, it is evident that a line in the EPI with a higher pixel count leads to more accurate depth estimation.
+Therefore, we propose the concept of stitched-EPI (SEPI) to achieve this objective by concatenating lines from different common EPIs that correspond to the same point in the scene.
+For a point $I_{s_0,t_0} (x_0, y_0)$ in the central view of an LF image, we assume its corresponding line slope is \emph{k}.
+In the absence of occlusions, there exist corresponding pixels of $I_{s_0,t_0} (x_0, y_0)$ in other sub-aperture images, and thus, there exist more EPIs containing straight lines with the same slope of \emph{k}.
+Specifically, for a row of sub-aperture images at the same angular position $t_j$, corresponding pixels of $I_{s_0,t_0} (x_0, y_0)$ share the same spatial coordinate at $y$ axis, i.e., $y_0 + j/k$, where $j = t_j-t_0$, as shown in Figure \ref{fig:stitched_epi} (a).
 Therefore, we can construct some special 2D slices, i.e., the horizontal EPIs $E_{y_j,t_j}$, $y_j = y_0 + j/k$, and they contain discrete straight lines passing through $(x_0, s_0)$, as shown in Figure \ref{fig:stitched_epi} (b) by the yellow dotted lines.
-As $E_{y_j, t_j}$ and $E_{y_0, t_0}$ all contain the straight line that consists of pixels related to the same point in 3D scene, we denote them as \textit{corresponding EPIs}.
-Note that the straight lines related to the same point in \textit{corresponding EPIs} are parallel to each other (see Figure \ref{fig:stitched_epi} (b)), thus we first shift these lines and then concatenate them together to construct the stitched-EPI (SEPI).
+As $E_{y_j, t_j}$ and $E_{y_0, t_0}$ all contain the straight line related to the same point in 3D scene, we denote them as \textit{corresponding EPIs}.
+Note that the straight lines related to the same point in \textit{corresponding EPIs} are parallel to each other (see Figure \ref{fig:stitched_epi} (b)), and thus we first shift these lines and then concatenate them together to construct the SEPI:

-For simplicity, we rewrite the ideal slope and candidate slope used in constructing the SEPI as \(\widehat{k}\) and $k$, respectively.
-To be specific, the SEPI $SEPI(x,s)$ for the point $I_{s_0,t_0} (x_0, y_0)$ is defined as following: